 The team coaching staff should support each other at all times and with all clients.

-If there is a breakdown within the team, the coaches should discuss and resolve the issue in private, or when appropriate, in a meeting with parents and skaters and team members.
+If there is a breakdown within the team, the coaches should discuss and resolve the issue in private, or when appropriate, in a meeting with parents, skaters, and team members.

 If the decision is to break the team up, leave the particulars between you and the other coach.
 Airing the problems in front of your clients, other coaches, etc., only creates more problems.